ziyuezhangd/accessibility-app/README.md

 npm run dev:all-con
 ```

-You can also run the app without a locally running Flask app.The app will request the deployed Flask app instead.
+You can also run the app without a locally running Flask app.
+The app will request the deployed Flask app instead.

 Run this commands in `./mern`:
 ```bash
 npm run dev:flask-remote